junxit/us-congress-bills-116/metadata.md

 - 2019-05-06 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 76.
 - 2019-07-16 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4864-4870; text: CR S4864-4970)
 - 2019-07-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4864-4870; text: CR S4864-4970)
+- 2019-07-17 — Message on Senate action sent to the House.
+- 2019-07-17 — Received in the House.
+- 2019-07-17 — Referred to the House Committee on Oversight and Reform.